vasiliy-dudin/my-cv/README.md

 ## Examples

+### Interactive Mode Examples

-To create a CV for Google:
+To create a CV for Google with interactive prompt:

 ```bash
 pnpm run build